dieser-niko/StorageExplorer/README.md

 --- | --- | ---
 -p/--path | Path to the folder whose subfolders will be scanned | File selector

-Note: using relative path might break the GUI.

 When opening, the filemanager will appear if the argument wasn't used.

 After the scan is completed, a list appears which shows the size (currently only in bytes)